sudoitir-zz/PlateLocationFinder/README.md

 # Spring Boot Clean Architecture Sample- Iran Plate Location Finder

 I used the Clean Architecture in my project.
-In this way we can develop our project without considering any framework or database.
+In this way we can develop our project without considering any framework or database.\d
-The core module has no dependency on the spring framework so we can use it on Android or Other frameworks.
-Business logic implemented at the core can be tested.
-This method causes parallel development, which increases the speed of development.
+The core module has no dependency on the spring framework so we can use it on Android or Other frameworks.\d Business logic implemented at the core can be tested.\d This method causes parallel development, which increases the speed of development.\d

 ## Features